pepkit/pipestat/docs/usage.md

   -v V, --value V              Value of the result to report -o, --overwrite              Whether the result should override existing ones in case of
                                name clashes
-  -t, --try-convert            Whether to try to convert the reported value into reqiuired
+  -t, --skip-convert           Whether skip result type conversion into the reqiuired
                                class in case it does not meet the schema requirements
 ```